rrpelgrim/dask-blog/_posts/2022-11-21-november-demo-day.md

 ## Dask for Awkward Arrays

 The PyData ecosystem has historically focused on rectilinear data structures like DataFrames and regular arrays.
 [Awkward Arrays](https://awkward-array.readthedocs.io/en/stable/) brings NumPy-like operations to non-rectilinear data structures and [dask-awkward](https://github.com/ContinuumIO/dask-awkward) enables you to work with awkward arrays on a distributed cluster in parallel.
-Doug Davis (Anaconda) walks you through a quick demo of how to use `dask-awkward` on a local cluster.
+[Doug Davis](https://ddavis.io/about/ (Anaconda) walks you through a quick demo of how to use `dask-awkward` on a local cluster.
 This is a helpful tool if you find yourself working with nested data structures at scale.

 <img alt="Screenshot of dask-awkward" src="/images/2022-11-demo-day/awkward.gif" style="max-width: 100%;" width="100%" />